josev2046/SQ_2046/README.md

 ## 1. Introduction

-Welcome to the **SQ-2046 Analog Groovebox**, a comprehensive 16-step sequencing environment that fuses two independent monophonic synthesisers with a three-part analog-style drum machine.
+Welcome to the **SQ-2046 Analogue Groovebox**, a comprehensive 16-step sequencing environment that fuses two independent monophonic synthesisers with a three-part analogue-style drum machine.

 Built entirely on the Web Audio API, the SQ-2046 delivers punchy, hardware-accurate sound shaped by a master brickwall compressor and a lush, tape-style delay.
 Whether you're generating squelchy acid basslines or programming driving techno rhythms, this groovebox offers an immediate, tactile workflow designed for modern widescreen and tablet displays.